European banking crisis of 1931: Crisis

 Political constraints linked to the controversies over war reparations, implying that the "appearance of prosperity" and visible public investment should be avoided, weighed negatively on key economic sectors such as the automobile market and infrastructure works.
 Economic historian Peter Temin concludes that Brüning "ruined the German economy — and destroyed German democracy — in the effort to show once and for all that Germany could not pay reparations."
-It remains debated, however, to which extent an alternative strategy of expansion would have been viable.
-Harold James notes that the legacy of the hyperinflation episode of the early 1920s implied that public borrowing and spending could not be an appropriate strategy for crisis resolution, in Germany as in other Central European Countries including Austria, Hungary, and Poland.
+It remains debated, however, to what extent an alternative expansion strategy would have been viable.
+Harold James notes that the legacy of the hyperinflation episode of the early 1920s implied that public borrowing and spending could not be an appropriate strategy for crisis resolution, in Germany as in other Central European Countries, including Austria, Hungary, and Poland.

 Aftermath and legacy

 The financial crisis sharply exacerbated the economic downturn that had started before mid-1931.
-The German turmoil of July 1931 generated powerful spillover impact on other countries, particularly the United States which were uniquely exposed because of the structuring of German post-WWI reparations.
-At the Lausanne Conference of August 1932, an agreement was outlined on an indefinite suspension of German reparations, but that was rejected by the U.S. Congress in December 1932, triggering defaults by Germany on reparations and by France and the UK on interallied war debts.
-Ultimately, losses of U.S. investors into German debt amounted to 13 to 16 percent of U.S. 1931 GDP, and the German debt problem would only be settled in 1953 with the London Agreement on German External Debts.
+The German turmoil of July 1931 generated powerful spillover effects on other countries, particularly the United States, which was uniquely exposed due to the structure of German post-WWI reparations.
+At the Lausanne Conference of July 1932, an agreement was outlined on a three-year suspension of German reparations, but that was rejected by the U.S. Congress in December 1932, triggering defaults by France and the UK on interallied war debts.
+Ultimately, losses of U.S. investors in German debt amounted to 13 to 16 percent of U.S. 1931 GDP, and the German debt problem would only be settled in 1953 with the London Agreement on German External Debts.

-At its low point in 1932, German economic output had declined 39 percent from its level in 1929.
+At its low point in 1932, German economic output had fallen 39 percent from its 1929 level.
 The large joint-stock banks were fully reprivatized in 1937.
 Capital controls were kept for an extended time period.